-For the thesis track, after receiving admission to graduate studies and enrolling for coursework, the student will consult with the head of their major or administrative department (or intercollegiate faculty, if applicable) concerning appointment of the chair of their advisory committee.
+For the thesis track, after receiving admission to graduate studies and enrolling for coursework, the student will consult with the head of his or her major or administrative department (or intercollegiate faculty, if applicable) concerning appointment of the chair of his or her advisory committee.

 The student's advisory committee for the MS degree will consist of no fewer than three members of the graduate faculty, representative of the student's fields of study and research.
 The chair or the co-chair of the advisory committee must be from the student's major department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student's major department.
 The outside member for students in an interdisciplinary program must have an appointment to a department different from the chair of the student's committee.

 The chair, in consultation with the student, will select the remainder of the advisory committee.
-The student will interview each prospective committee member to determine whether they are willing to serve.
+The student will interview each prospective committee member to determine whether he or she is willing to serve.
 Only graduate faculty members located on Texas A&M University campuses may serve as chair of a student's advisory committee.
 Other graduate faculty members located off campus may serve as a member or co-chair (but not chair) with a member as the chair.
 The chair of the committee, who usually has immediate supervision of the student's research and thesis, has the responsibility for calling required meetings of the committee and for calling meetings at any other time considered desirable.

 If the chair of a student's advisory committee voluntarily leaves the University and the student is near completion of the degree and wants the chair to continue to serve in this role, the student is responsible for securing a current member of the University Graduate Faculty, from the student's academic program and located near the Texas A&M University campus site, to serve as the co-chair of the committee.
-The department head orchair of intercollegiate faculty may request in writing to the associate provost and dean of the Graduate and Professional School that a faculty member who is on an approved leave of absence or has voluntarily separated from the university, be allowed to continue to serve in the role of chair of a student's advisory committee without a co-chair for up to one year.
+The Department Head or Chair of Intercollegiate faculty may request in writing to the Associate Provost and Dean of the Graduate and Professional School that a faculty member who is on an approved leave of absence or has voluntarily separated from the university, be allowed to continue to serve in the role of chair of a student's advisory committee without a co-chair for us to one year.
 The students should be near completion of the degree.
-Extensions beyond the one year period can be granted with additional approval of the dean.
+Extensions beyond the one year period can be granted with additional approval of the Dean.